organized-puns/gg.parse/c_sharp/readme.md

   - Add some more documentation, extend readme.
   - address all xxx

+- rename json_grammar_optimized to json_grammar and json_grammar to json_grammar_basic
+- add full/short names versions for "not /!" "any /." "optional /?" "zero_or_more /*", "one_or_more /+", "ignore, drop? /~", "transitive /#"
+- add full/short names versions for "or /|"
+- add alternative for "= / :"
+- replace any with _, disallow identifier to start with '_'
+- keywords should end with whitespace | non_keyword_char
 - (Bug) add guard against infinite loop with zero or more (and other cases)

 - add optional namespaces to avoid grammar / token name clash